epsilon537/boxlambda/_drafts/latency_shakeup.markdown

 ---
 layout: post
-title: 'The Latency Shakeup.'
+title: 'The Latency Shakeup'
 comments: true
 mathjax: yes
 ---

-All gateware components are in place now on the BoxLambda SoC, but the system isn't behaving according to requirements yet.
-One key requirement of BoxLambda is deterministic behavior.
+All gateware components are now in place on the BoxLambda SoC, but the system is not yet behaving as required.
+A key requirement of BoxLambda is deterministic behavior.
 The duration of operations such as internal memory or register access must be predictable by design.
-When looking at a snippet of assembly code, you should be able to predict exactly how many clock cycles it's going to take to execute, without resorting to statistics.
+When analyzing a snippet of assembly code, you should be able to predict exactly how many clock cycles it will take to execute, without relying on statistics.
 That's what this post is about.

 Recap
 -----
 ![BoxLambda Block Diagram.](../assets/Arch_Diagram_NoDFX.png)

-Summarizing the current state of affairs of BoxLambda, we have:
+Here's a summary of the current state of BoxLambda:
 - An Ibex RISC-V core with machine timer and hardware interrupt support.
 - Wishbone interconnect and Harvard architecture internal memory.
 - DDR3 external memory access through the Litex memory controller.